chaseruskin/orbit/docs/src/topic/ip.md

 A developer's tasks often involve interfacing with a collection of closely related files (source code, scripts, text files).
 This collection of closely related files is typically stored under a single directory and is called a _project_.

 The core operations of a package manager revolve around _packages_.
 A _package_ is a project _with additional information provided by the developer_.
 This "additional information" is called _metadata_, and it is written to a special file called a _manifest_.
 The manifest must be placed at the project's root directory.
-Without a manifests, a package manager would not know which projects it should manage and what each project's current state is in relation to being a package.
+Without manifests, a package manager would not know which projects it should manage and what each project's current state is in regards to being a package.

 In the context of being a package manager for digital hardware, Orbit calls a package an _ip_.
 An ip's manifest file is "Orbit.toml", with case-sensitivity.